abhisri15/Cricket---Data-Analytics/README.md

-# Cricket - Data Analytics using PowerBI
+# Data Analytics Project using PowerBI